Great Southern Slam

-The Great Southern Slam (TGSS) is the largest competitive roller derby event in the Southern Hemisphere, contested by teams from New Zealand and Australia.
-It is held bi-annually in Adelaide in South Australia.
+The Great Southern Slam (TGSS) is the largest competitive roller derby event in the world, contested by teams from New Zealand and Australia.
+It is held biennially in Adelaide in South Australia.
 TGSS was created and continues to be both hosted and run by volunteers from Adelaide Roller Derby.
 Initially held in 2010, it was the first flat track roller derby tournament to be held in the southern hemisphere.

 Format

 The first round of the tournament sees teams divided into groups, which play on a round robin basis.
 Each group includes one of the most experienced teams from Australia or New Zealand, a middle-ranking team, and one less experienced team.
-The group winners and other teams with the highest point difference qualify for the quarter finals, and the tournament then continues on a knockout basis.
+The group winners and other teams with the highest point difference qualify for the quarter-finals, and the tournament then continues on a knockout basis.
 The 2012 tournament introduced additional bouts between twelve other teams, and some themed bouts with mixed teams, but these were separate from the main competition.